As soon as the race for a new US president starts, genealogists all over Ireland rush to be first to find Irish ancestors for the candidates.

 Ramelton is a really very pretty town and the beautiful old warehouses by the Swilly river are fascinating buildings which now house a good visitor centre and museum.

 His maternal grandfather, John Simpson, came from Dergenagh, Co.
-Tyrone which is near Dungannon.
+Tyrone which is a small townsland outside Ballygawley near Dungannon.

 His origins here were humble and the original family home is a small 2-roomed cottage which has now been restored to the way it would have been at the time he left.
-The small surrounding farm now has a picnic area, walks and exhibitions of old farm machinery.
+The small surrounding farm, which was owned by the Simpson family until the 1970s, now has a picnic area, walks and exhibitions of old farm machinery.

 His ancestors on the paternal side were Scotch-Irish and his great-great-great-grandfather (some sources have just 2 greats, but I think the 3 is correct), David McKinlay emigrated from Dervock in Co.
 Antrim.